 Global Entrepreneurship Monitor

-The Global Entrepreneurship Monitor (GEM) was initiated in 1999 as a joint venture of Babson College and the London Business School.
+Global Entrepreneurship Monitor (GEM) was initiated in 1999 as a joint venture of Babson College and the London Business School.

 GEM studies the behavior of individuals with respect to starting and managing a business.
 GEM nations are members of an exclusive research project which provides access to the collective knowledge of some of the world’s most renowned researchers and institutions involved in entrepreneurship research.
 At a time in history when individual entrepreneurial activity may hold the key to transforming the global

-In 2012, the Price’s Trust supported GEM research in several Sub-Saharan African countries -- this will result in a report on youth entrepreneurship to be published in September 2013.
+In 2012, the Price’s Trust supported GEM research in several Sub-Saharan African countries—this will result in a report on youth entrepreneurship to be published in September 2013.